sp-niemand/yii2-pinba/README.md

 \Yii::endProfile($token, $category);
 ```

+Bootstrapping is needed if you want to automatically time actions run.

+### Low level

-Or you can use methods from the component directly:
+Of course, you can use methods from the component directly:

 ```php
 $p = \Yii::$app->get('pinba');